devtut/generate/docs/python/classes.md

 ```

 Finally, Python has **class methods** and **static methods** – special kinds of methods.
-Class methods work same way as regular methods, except that when invoked on an object they bind to the **class** of the object instead of to the object.
+Class methods work the same way as regular methods, except that when invoked on an object they bind to the **class** of the object instead of to the object.
 Thus `m.__self__ = type(a)`.
 When you call such bound method, it passes the class of `a` as the first argument.
 Static methods are even simpler: they don't bind anything at all, and simply return the underlying function without any transformations.

 ```
 class D(object):